bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

 }
 ```

-There are several methods to build a WASM binary.
-They are the clang compiler, Docker, Emscripten and so on.
+There are several methods to build a WASM binary, including the clang compiler, cmake, wasi-sdk, Docker, Emscripten and so on.
+And after building the WASM binary, we can use the WAMR AoT compiler tool (namely wamrc) to compile the WASM binary into the WAMR AoT binary.
+And we can use iwasm to run both the WASM binary and the WAMR AoT binary.

 ## Use clang compiler